confluentinc/confluent-kubernetes-examples/networking/external-access-static-host-based/README.rst

 with the static host-based routing to enable external clients to access Kafka.

 This tutorial assumes your local machine has a Java Runtime Environment (JRE) and ``kafka-console-producer`` installed.
-The command line producer tool comes with `Confluent Platform <https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html#manual-install-using-zip-and-tar-archives>`__ TARball under the ``bin/`` directory.
+The command line producer tool is included in the `Confluent Platform <https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html#manual-install-using-zip-and-tar-archives>`__ tarball under the ``bin/`` directory.

+Before continuing with the scenario, ensure that you have set up the `prerequisites </README.md#prerequisites>`_.

 To complete this tutorial, you'll follow these steps: